-Every day amazing kiwis organise fundraising events, sign up to marathons, saddle up on a horse or bike and take part in many other wonderful activities to raise funds for The New Zealand Breast Cancer Foundation.
+Every day amazing kiwis organise fundraising events, sign up to marathons, saddle up on a horse or bike and take part in many other wonderful activities to raise funds for The Breast Cancer Foundation New Zealand.
 If you’re in need of some pinkspiration or just curious to see how some of our past fundraisers have used their fundraising pages, take a look at what some incredible supporters have done before and get pinkspired!

 WIMA's Pink Ribbon Ride